INDIA IS GLOBAL CONSERVATION MIRACLE.

 Ruth Ganesh

 Ruth is a creative conservationist who conceptualized and produced The Great Elephant Migration.
 Her speciality is imagining and delivering major public art events around the world, which have raised more than $20 million for wildlife corridors and human-wildlife coexistence projects to date.
 Awards include Best Cultural Attraction, Most Innovative Fundraising Campaign and multiple Guinness World Records.
-She is a co-founder of The CoExistence Collective, Trustee of Elephant Family USA, Chair of the Development Board for Pangea Trust and co-founder of the new environmental arts body, Platform Earth.
+She is a co-founder of The Great Elephant Migration, Trustee of Elephant Family USA, Chair of the Development Board for Pangea Trust and co-founder of the new environmental arts body, Platform Earth.

 Shubhra Nayar